-I really love photography and everything related to images and the atmosphere one can create, depending on each specific frame… So in a nutshell it’s just simply that: to get involved with all the aspects of photography and to have fun with it.
-I have even done a blog post about my preferred methods and tools, after I had gotten some emails about specifics.
+I really love photography and everything related to images and the atmosphere one can create, depending on each specific frame… So, in a nutshell, it’s just simply that: to get involved with all the aspects of photography and to have fun with it.
+I have even done a blog post about my preferred methods and tools after I had gotten some emails about specifics.
 It can be found here: http://www.lamaisonrililie.com/knittingtherapy/snap

-Did you ever think that when you started your blog and released your first pattern Inbetween Bolero on Ravelry that you would have reached to popularity that you now have?
+Did you ever think that when you started your blog and released your first pattern Inbetween Bolero on Ravelry that you would have reached to the popularity that you now have?

 God, no!
 Never!